phara0n/ecarv1/docs/PROGRESS_SUMMARY.md

 - Implemented proper Linux platform support
 - Updated dependencies to resolve warnings and issues with file_picker plugin

+## 2023-03-27: Implemented Comprehensive Test Suite

+Added a comprehensive test infrastructure for the admin interface web application, including:

+- **Model Tests**: Created test files for Vehicle, Customer, and Repair models to validate serialization/deserialization and helper methods.

+- **Service Tests**: Implemented mock-based tests for VehicleService, CustomerService, and RepairService to verify API interactions without actual network calls.

+- **Widget Tests**: Added tests for reusable UI components such as StatisticCard and CustomDataTable to ensure proper rendering and interaction handling.

+- **Application Tests**: Updated the main widget test to verify the application renders without crashing.

+- **Documentation**: Created TEST_IMPLEMENTATION.md to document the testing strategy, structure, and guidelines for maintaining tests.

+The testing infrastructure provides a solid foundation for maintaining code quality as the application continues to evolve.
+We can now detect regressions early and ensure new features are properly tested before deployment.

+Next steps include:
+1. Ensuring full integration test coverage
+2. Setting up automated testing in the CI pipeline
+3. Documenting test cases for manual QA testing

 ## Next Steps

 According to the project timeline, our focus should be on: